-Certified ophthalmology assistants (COA) aid ophthalmologists, retinal specialists and other related eye care professionals in an office or clinical setting.
-Certified ophthalmology assistants document patients’ medical history, perform pupil assessments and visual acuity measurements, administer some medications and provide patient education.
+Ophthalmic Assistants aid ophthalmologists, retinal specialists, and other related eye care professionals in an office or clinical setting.
+Ophthalmic Assistants document patients’ medical history, perform pupil assessments and visual acuity measurements, administer some medications, and provide patient education.
 This is a high demand, entry-level occupation, that can lead to national certification with additional training, increasing job opportunities and salary.
 Ophthalmic Assistants may continue training to become certified ophthalmology assistants, ophthalmology technicians and/or ophthalmology technologists with national certification exams available for those higher- level eye care professions.